ntlrz/EncounterOS/README.md

 Edit without sending live; Make Current (or F8) pushes block to overlay.
 Prep multiple blocks in advance.

+Rosters:
+Load multiple different JSON packs of characters that can be send directly to dialog or combat controls System-agnostic tag and rank system in place to easily sort between

 Encounters:
 Save/load combat encounters and dialog sequences (JSON).
 Send saved encounters directly into Combat or Dialog queues.